syncfusion-content/windowsforms-docs/WindowsForms/AutoComplete/AutoComplete-Popup.md

-> Note: You can also set multiple columns.
+N> You can also set multiple columns.
 Refer Multiple Columns to know more.

 ## Close Button and Gripper Settings